 RESTRICTED/EXCLUSIVE RIGHTS FREE AGENTS

-1. S Rafael Bush (tendered at 1 year, $1.4 million)- A MUST to bring back.
+1. S Rafael Bush – A MUST to bring back.
 With Roman Harper and Malcolm Jenkins both on the fence about returning, Bush is a necessity and a rising improving player that has shown some real potential.
 He's restricted so the Saints will have to tender him at a 2nd round level at minimum.
 He was undrafted so tendering him at the lowest amount would risk losing him and forcing the Saints to match a big deal.
 No one will give up a 2nd round pick for him so they should be safe there.

 2. FB Jed Collins – While fullbacks are a little bit easier to find because there's so many available ones out there, Collins is a big part of the Saints' blocking.
 I'd like to see him back as he's a good locker room presence and a quality player.
 A low tender may be enough to keep him, even though he was undrafted, because I don't see another team giving him a big offer sheet the Saints can't match.